root-project/web/manual/storing_root_objects/index.md

 **Operations on ROOT classes**

-- `rootbrowse`: Opens a {% include ref class="TBrowser" %} directly on the content of a ROOT file.
+- `rootbrowse`: Opens a {% include ref class="TBrowser" %} directly with the contents of a ROOT file.
 - `rooteventselector`: Extracts a range of events of a tree contained in a ROOT file and put them as a new tree in another ROOT file.
 - `rootprint`: Plots objects in an image ROOT file.
 - `rootslimtree`: Copies trees with a subset of branches from source ROOT files.